Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Care Tips:

-• NEVER keep two male bettas together
+• NEVER keep two male bettas together — they’ll fight until one is dead

-• Feed betta pellets or frozen bloodworms
+• Feed betta-specific pellets or frozen bloodworms

-• Avoid fin-nipping tank mates
+• Avoid fin-nipping tank mates like tiger barbs

 3. Guppies – Most Colorful and Prolific